 If you notice any of these symptoms, bring your rabbit to the vet straight away because the earlier it is treated with antibiotics the better chance of survival for your rabbit.

 If you don’t have sufficient bedding in your rabbit hutch, this is how sore hock occurs.
 It’s the wire which hurts their feet.
 Also, if you don’t change their bedding regularly this would also be a factor.
 You need to either add more bedding hay to the hutch or add a blanket or towel.

-- The hair on the back legs near the bend will be missing.
+- Missing hair on the back legs near the bend

-- Trim loose fur in that area gently.
+- Gently trim loose fur in that area

-- Then treat with Bag Balm or calamine lotion
+- Relieve irritation with Bag Balm or calamine lotion

 If there are any open wounds, I suggest you head to the vet, as they can prescribe antibiotics and give you some good advice on what else is needed.